YP-Learning/LetUs-C/src/Ch3-Decision-Control-Instruction/C/README.md

 g.
 Write a program to check whether a triangle is valid or not, when the three angles of the triangle are entered through the keyboard.
 A triangle is vaid if the sum of all the three angles is equal to 180 degrees.
 [Solution](./g.c)

 h.
 Write a program to find the absolute value fo a number entered through the keyboard.
 [Solution](./h.c)

+i.
+Given the length and bredth of a rectangle, write a program to find whether the area of the rectangle is greater tha its perimeter.
+For example, the area of the rectangle with length = 5 and bredth = 4 is greater than its perimeter.
+[Solution](./i.c)